top of page

 A stone castle with battlements and a flag, surrounded by lush greenery and a calm river in the foreground, under a cloudy sky.

-10 interesting facts about Cardiff Castle
+10 Interesting Facts About Cardiff Castle

-1. Roman Beginnings: The site boasts a Roman fort built around AD 55, making it nearly 2,000 years old!
+The site boasts a Roman fort built around AD 55, making it nearly 2,000 years old!
 Four separate forts were built by the Romans over two centuries, laying the foundation for the later castle.

-2. Norman Transformation: Following the Norman conquest in 1066, a motte and bailey castle was constructed, solidifying Cardiff as the center of the Marcher Lordship of Glamorgan.
+Following the Norman conquest in 1066, a motte and bailey castle was constructed, solidifying Cardiff as the center of the Marcher Lordship of Glamorgan.

 Bare tree in the foreground with a gothic castle and lush greenery in the background on a cloudy day.

-3. Medieval Makeover: Throughout the Middle Ages, the castle underwent numerous transformations, including the addition of a stone shell keep and extensive defensive walls.
+Throughout the Middle Ages, the castle underwent numerous transformations, including the addition of a stone shell keep and extensive defensive walls.

-4. Victorian Extravaganza: In the 19th century, the 3rd Marquess of Bute embarked on a grand project with architect William Burges, transforming the castle into a lavish Victorian Gothic mansion.
+In the 19th century, the 3rd Marquess of Bute embarked on a grand project with architect William Burges, transforming the castle into a lavish Victorian Gothic mansion.
 This resulted in the opulent interiors with murals, stained glass, and intricate carvings we see today.

-5. World War II Refuge: During the war, the castle's tunnels provided shelter to citizens during air raids.
+During the war, the castle's tunnels provided shelter to citizens during air raids.
 These tunnels, with dormitories, kitchens, and first-aid facilities, are now accessible as part of the castle tour.

-6. Giant Rugby Ball: In 2015, during the Rugby World Cup, a giant rugby ball was cleverly installed into the castle wall, symbolizing Wales' passion for the sport.
+In 2015, during the Rugby World Cup, a giant rugby ball was cleverly installed into the castle wall, symbolizing Wales' passion for the sport.

-7. Ghosts and Legends: The castle is shrouded in tales of ghosts and legends, including the "Black Cat" said to roam the grounds and the "Archer" haunting the Clock Tower.
+The castle is shrouded in tales of ghosts and legends, including the "Black Cat" said to roam the grounds and the "Archer" haunting the Clock Tower.

-8. Movie Magic: The castle has served as a filming location for various movies and TV shows, including "Doctor Who" and "Torchwood."
+The castle has served as a filming location for various movies and TV shows, including "Doctor Who" and "Torchwood."

 An old stone castle with a prominent tower partially obscured by leafless trees under an overcast sky.

-9. Architectural Mashup: The castle is a unique blend of architectural styles, showcasing Roman, Norman, Medieval, and extravagant Victorian Gothic elements.
+The castle is a unique blend of architectural styles, showcasing Roman, Norman, Medieval, and extravagant Victorian Gothic elements.

-10. National Treasure: Today, Cardiff Castle is one of Wales' most popular tourist attractions, offering a fascinating glimpse into its rich and layered history.
+Today, Cardiff Castle is one of Wales' most popular tourist attractions, offering a fascinating glimpse into its rich and layered history.

 A medieval-style castle with multiple towers surrounded by lush greenery, a pond in the foreground, and a wooden log in the front.